 Back a few months ago when we first realized we’d be going to Singapore (actually, for all the cities we’d be visiting), I looked up the race calendar for this past weekend.
 Turns out, there were a number of races being run.
 An off-road 10K, an on-road 10K, a fun 5K run, and another on-road 9K at night.
 Of course, like so many other things, we got busy and somehow along the way kept procrastinating on the registration piece.
-So when it came to register last weekend, these events had already sold out.
+So when it came to registering last weekend, these events had already sold out.
 Eek!

-No worries though, I put out a tweet or two and some Singapore folks managed to secure a bib for the Brooks 9K race report.
+No worries though, I put out a tweet or two and some Singapore folks managed to secure a bib for the Brooks 9K race.
 To that, I want to say a HUGE thank you to Singapore local Selly who helped us out.
 Woot!
 This would be the night-race, at 7:30PM on Saturday, just after sunset, and would probably be the most scenic of the bunch, touring all the major areas along the Marina Bay.

 With that, here’s a quick look at the packet: